kikitux/packer-vagrant-oracle/packer-make/README.md

 1. Create a web server and share kickstart/preseed file
 1. Turn on vm
 1. Using the console/keyboard tell the installer to pick the response file
-1. Profit!, un-attended OS installation
+1. un-attended OS installation
+1. post-installation scripts
+1. Profit!

 Things start getting complex as the boxes age and in order to keep size to minimum, instead of patching, we recreate the box.